 The difference between externships and internships

 Externships differ from internships in several ways: the work you do; the time you do it for; the compensation; and the age requirement.

 What you do

 The activities you do in an internship often differ from the work you do in an externship.
-Students look for opportunities to apply their skills and knowledge in the workforce as they approach their final years of study.
+Students look for opportunities to apply their skills and knowledge in the workforce.
+This increases as they approach their final years of study.
 Internships offer just that – the opportunity to apply knowledge as well as learn new skills through on-the-job learning.
 Often internships act as a stepping stone to permanent work.
-Externships on the other hand are targeted to someone who wants to explore a career path.
+Externships, on the other hand, target someone who wants to explore a career path.
 Participants gain insight through job shadowing and learning through observation, rather than learning by doing.
 Externships can help you identify career interests and prepare you for the workforce, giving you a taste of what you might expect.

 How long you do it for

 Externships tend to be much shorter than internships, as short as a week in fact.
 Some run for longer, up to a month or two.
 Internships on the other hand usually last for at least a couple months at minimum and can be up to a year or more.

 You don’t earn money to do an externship.
 In some cases organized by an external provider you may even have to pay a fee to participate.
 Internships on the other hand may include a wage or small stipend.
 If you are a college student you may also be eligible to receive college credit.

 How old you have to be